-So, you’ve decided to take the plunge and have a go at promoting your race online.
+So, you’ve decided to take the plunge into promoting your race online.

 Good call: there’s huge dividends coming your way, if you do it right.
-And to help you do just that, here’s our short and sweet set of rules for your digital career.
+And to help you do just that, here’s our short and sweet set of rules for your race digital marketing career.

 1. All roads lead to…